THE NATIONAL TRUST MOVEMENT

 NATIONAL TRUST PRINCIPLES

-- has as its principal purpose the conservation of cultural and/or natural heritage, and is professionally engaged in programs and activities to further such a purpose;
+- has as its principal purpose the conservation of cultural and/or natural heritage, and is professionally engaged in program and activities to further such a purpose;

 - is substantially independent and autonomous of government.
 (It may be established under government legislation or receive government funding, but it must remain independent from government influence with respect to its governance, operations and policies);